devkitPro/citro3d/README.md

      must not be misrepresented as being the original software.
   3. This notice may not be removed or altered from any source distribution.

+# Documentation
+	The Citro3d docs can be found here: <https://lukeiscoding.net/docs/citro3d/>